-Strategic Equality Outcome: We provide a supportive, inclusive, and accessible environment for our students.
+Strategic Equality Outcome: We provide a supportive, inclusive, and accessible environment for our students, aligning with the National Equality Outcomes (NEOs).

 Operational Equality Outcome: People with all protected characteristics can access UHI Moray and its services free from architectural, environmental, and geographical barriers.